Eliza A. Dupuy: Career

-After the death of her father, her family experienced heavy reverses of fortune, and this girl aided in the support of her younger brother and sister.
+After the death of her father, her family experienced heavy reverses of fortune, and Dupuy aided in the support of her younger brother and sister.
 She was competent to teach.
 She became a governess in the family of Mr. Thomas G. Ellis, of Natchez, Mississippi where she had charge of the education of his daughter, Sarah Ellis Dorsey ("Filia") who became an author.
 Dupuy found a pleasant home here, where she was thrown continually into the society of such women as Eleanor and Catherine Ware, and such men as Seargent Smith Prentiss, John Ross, Boyd, and Bingaman.
 Natchez at that time boasted a brilliant intellectual circle, and the young governess, with her dignified reserve, was well received.

 Dupuy began to write very early.
 While at Natchez she wrote the Conspirator, and read it aloud to her circle of friends and admirers.
 Eleanor Ware and she used to have literary symposiums, where they would read their productions to each other and to gentle Mrs. Ellis, who sympathized warmly in their tastes, and little "Filia" would often hide in a corner to listen.
 Dupuy was badly treated about one of her novels, which she loaned to Prof. Joseph Holt Ingraham, who was then a "wild and unprincipled man".
 He afterward wrote The Prince of the House of David; but at this time, he was both reckless and gifted.
 He took Dupuy's manuscript and never returned it to her; afterward he worked it up into a book, which he called Lafitte, the Pirate of the Gulf.
-With some diff1culty, Dupuy succeeded in getting her Conspirator published.
+With some difficulty, Dupuy succeeded in getting her Conspirator published.
 It is a story of the conspiracy of Aaron Burr.
-It was very successful,—over 25,000 copies of this novel were sold.
+It was very successful—more than 25,000 copies of this novel were sold.